Stoobiedoo/Stoobiedoo/README.md

 - 👋 Hi, I’m @Stoobiedoo
-- 👀 I’m interested in IoT, bicycling, radiation physics, mechanical engineering, machine vision, No Man's Sky.
+- 👀 I’m interested in IoT, bicycling, radiation physics, mechanical engineering, machine vision.
 - 🌱 I’m currently learning bits and pieces of different languages; Matlab, Python, Arduino,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...